Ghost Rider (motorcyclist)

 "Ghost Rider" is the alias used by a Swedish motorcycle stunt rider, called "probably the most famous flaunter of road rules the world has ever seen", whose internet videos have achieved a "cult following" with millions of views.

 Biography

 Ghost Rider performs in a series of independently produced DVD films where the recurring theme involves him performing illegal maneuvers on his motorcycle on public roads across Sweden and other countries in Europe.
 The films show Ghost Rider, mostly in the perspective of cameras mounted on his motorbike, riding at extreme speeds on busy roads, provoking law enforcement officers into high-speed chases and performing various stunts.
-Ghost Rider usually wears black leathers and a black helmet with black visor to help protect his identity.
+Ghost Rider usually wears black leathers and a black helmet with black visor to help conceal his identity.

-Motorbikes used in the films are the Suzuki GSX-R1000 Suzuki GSX-1300R (Hayabusa) and Kawasaki Ninja.
+Motorbikes used in the films are the Suzuki GSX-R1000, Suzuki GSX-1300R (Hayabusa) and Kawasaki Ninja.
 He has used a variety of different year models with differing modifications to each, including a carbon fibre GSX-R1000 K4 in Ghost Rider Goes Crazy in Europe and a 280+ brake horsepower turbocharged GSX-R1000 K5 in Ghost Rider Goes Undercover.

-Swedish rock band Europe used various clips from the Ghost Rider movies in their music video for the song "Got to Have Faith" from their 2004 album Start from the Dark.